artshllk/e2e-test-assignment/README.md

-# Systima E2E Test Assignment
+# E2E Test Assignment

-This project is an end-to-end (E2E) test suite built using [Playwright](https://playwright.dev/) with TypeScript for testing key user flows on the [Systima](https://app.staging.systima.no/) platform.
+This project is an end-to-end (E2E) test suite built using [Playwright](https://playwright.dev/) with TypeScript for testing key user flows on a sample staging platform.

 ---